Skip to content

 For Jodi, I have suggested getting a wooden worktop with a bigger overhang drilled into her metal work surface.

 Here is a picture of our wobbly workbench at Workshop 925 that isn’t as solid as it suggested.
-It now makes a great surface for all our doming punches, burrs and guillotine, not what I had in mind when I ordered it, but we have made it work for us.
+It mades a great surface for all our doming punches, burrs and guillotine, not what I had in mind when I ordered it, but we have made it work for us while we awaited the ability to upgrade - it has now found a new home.

 Sally Clark – AKA Sally Clark Jewellery